Evertras/lakitu/README.md

 ## Requirements

+The following must be explicitly installed on the host machine.

 * Makefile
 * [Python 3.9.5](https://github.com/pyenv/pyenv)
 * [Vagrant](https://www.vagrantup.com/downloads) (See below for why)

 Everything else should be installed through the Makefile in a local scope only.

+This is being developed on a mac, but should also work fine on Linux.

 ### Direnv